What is a Patient Information Leaflet and why is it useful?

 Tell your doctor immediately and stop taking Flagyl if you develop:

-Please tell your doctor or pharmacist if you are taking or have recently taken any other medicines.
+Tell your doctor or pharmacist if you are taking,have recently taken or might take any other medicines.
 This includes medicines you buy without a prescription, including herbal medicines.
 This is because Flagyl can affect the way some other medicines work.
 Also some medicines can affect the way Flagyl works.

 In particular, tell your doctor if you are taking any of the following medicines: